NOTE: For recent developments see the Prolog Implementers Forum / Prolog Improvement Proposals site.

-What are the Prolog Commons?
+What is the Prolog Commons?

 Have you ever tried to port a complex Prolog program from one Prolog system to another?
 The ISO Prolog standard makes this easy, right?